The First and Last Rule of this Event is Respect the site and the people. All else will follow.

 Quiet hours are 2am – 7am.
 Please be considerate of your neighbors when contemplating high-decibel night-time activities (drumming, piping, singing, etc.)

 There are no hookups for RVs on site.
 We have done research for those campers that would like to have full hookups, and found additional nearby options.
 In keeping with the theme of the event, modern/mundane campers will be allowed in RV camping.
 Vardos, wagons, medieval houses and such can be in general camping if you purchase enough land and you have the approval of your camp steward.
+No gas generators allowed inside of camps.
 If you have a question on whether your vehicle will be allowed, send pictures to the autocrat and head of land.

 After conversations with Yadkin County including the fire marshal, the rules on campers, vardos, etc are as follows.